 |LIFE Communications Team|

-To inform, promote, make known, popularise ... - AEIDL has been the "Communications Team" of this major European environmental programme since 2001.
+To inform, promote, make known, popularise ... - AEIDL has been the "Communications Team" of the LIFE programme, the EU’s funding instrument for the environment, since 2001.

 Within AEIDL, the LIFE team consists of 15 people, including specialists in nature and the environment, as well as communications (journalism, graphic and web design, database design and management, etc.).